 These are tough questions.
 But I’d say our jobs, as producers and consumers of our movement, is to look for the intersection between obviously good and seemingly crazy—and go for it.

-Max Borders is the editor of The Freeman and director of content for The Foundation for Economic Education (FEE).
-He is also the author of Superwealth: Why we should stop worrying about the gap between rich and poor.
-This summer, he will be lecturing for FEE at Communicating Liberty.
+Max Borders is the editor of The Freeman and director of content for FEE.
+He is also founder of Voice & Exit and the author of Superwealth: Why we should stop worrying about the gap between rich and poor.

 Healthcare was already a huge mess before Obamacare, and for the same basic reason: State intervention.
 While nobody expected quite the fiasco that Obamacare's launch proved to be, we knew it would not end well.
 In this issue, Merrill Matthews explains what was wrong before, and why Obamacare was one of the worst possible ways to address the problems.
 John Ross and Jordan Bruneau describe two different attempts to address the previous healthcare system's shortcomings.
 One, Remote Area Medical, has seen its efforts to provide free vision and dental care impeded by bureaucrats even in the wake of disasters.
 The other, Dr. Keith Smith's Surgery Center of Oklahoma, threatened insurers' and providers' cozy setup with genuine price competition and transparency.
 Plus, Jeffrey Tucker describes the new era today's youth are building, B. K. Marcus looks at the the current golden age of TV, and much, much more.